fusterma/JUAS2024B/Tutorials2024.md

 Figure 5: Chromaticity effect illustration.
 </p>

 In order to do this tutorial, we will use as starting point, the thin lens version of the lattice designed in Tutorial 3 and we will consider a 7 TeV total energy proton beam.
-For this tutorial de use of a thin lens is mandatory in order to use the track module.
+Here, the use of a thin lens lattice is mandatory in order to use the track MAD-X module.
 The makethin command should be used for this purpose.
 Additionally, after running the makethin command, it will be necessary to perform a rematch of the lattice to ensure that the horizontal and vertical tunes of the FODO cell remain at 0.25.

 Questions: